-As you probably know I love to spend time in Richmond Park & my love of the big Red Deer stags.
+As you probably know I love to spend time in Richmond Park and my love of the big Red Deer Stags.
 So today it was a pleasure to spend a morning photographing a project Elm Tree Walk in Richmond Park .
-The Friends of Richmond Park & The Royal Parks had been working together to plant over 40 Elm Trees.
+The Friends of Richmond Park and The Royal Parks had been working together to plant over 40 Elm Trees.
 These would form an avenue either side of the path from Petersham Gate.

 Once a mainstay of the English landscape for centuries, Elm trees have now largely disappeared.
 There have been no mature Elms in Richmond Park since the 1970s.
 Dutch Elm disease swept through the country spread by beetles & other wildlife.
 This caused a rapid decaying of the crown before eventually killing the whole tree.
 Not only did Elm trees disappear from the countryside but so did many species of insects and wildlife specific to the Elm.
 The project has selected special disease-resistant trees to plant in the Elm Walk.
 In time, hopefully over a lifespan of several hundred years, the trees will enhance encourage the specific wildlife to return to the park.